 Science & Society

-- a charter for signing scientific publications,
+- a style guide for scientific publications,

 - a charter on scientific integrity,